-We spoke with executives at some of the top business conferences in the space and learned that they’re having the most success going back to basics: combining personal networks, “old school” digital tactics, and promotional partnerships to supercharge lead flow.
+We spoke with executives at some of the top business conferences in the space and learned that they’re having the most success going back to basics: combining personal networks, “old school” digital tactics, and promotional partnerships to supercharge lead flow and “earned” media.

 A top executive at the Vegas Cannabis Summit gave us his content marketing and lead-gen checklist:

-- Create audience-focused, journalistic content designed to convert readers to conference attendees (or sales leads).
+1. Create audience-focused, journalistic content designed to convert readers to conference attendees or sales leads

-- Establish partnerships to leverage mutually beneficial audiences.
+2. Establish partnerships to leverage mutually beneficial audiences

-- Promote the speakers at your event rather than the products directly; they, in turn, promote your event.
+4. Promote the speakers at your event rather than the products directly; they, in turn, promote your event

-We love these guys!
-So glad they were at the show!
-Check them out @Cannatalk101 and http://www.cannabistalk101.com/ #CannabisTalk101 #itslit #maryjane #420 #glife #vapefamous #girlswhosmoke #gethigh #cannabis #cannabiscommunity #thc #cannabisculture #smokeweed #kush #smokeweedeveryday #ganja #marijuana #highlife #weedstagram420 #dankmemes #cheechandchong #stonernation #pot #stoners #stonerchick #highsociety #asdsmokeculture
+Women are leading the HIGH-end part of Cannabis, dispelling common myths about those who smoke in society.
+Check out our latest article ft. @vaderpop. http://bit.ly/2mAOYVq #womenincannabis #womeninsmoke #girlswhosmoke #gethigh #cannabis #cannabiscommunity #thc #cannabisculture #smokeweed #kush #smokeweedeveryday #ganja #marijuana #highlife #weedstagram420 #dankmemes #cheechandchong #stonernation #pot #stoners #stonerchick #highsociety

 So far, these tactics have been an effective way around paid PPC marketing, but more importantly, they represent a well-rounded, integrated marketing approach all types of companies should be re-looking into.